nytimes/react-tracking/README.md

 # react-tracking [![npm version](https://badge.fury.io/js/react-tracking.svg)](https://badge.fury.io/js/react-tracking)

-- React specific tracking library, usable as a higher-order component (as `@decorator` or directly)
+- React specific tracking library, usable as a higher-order component (as `@decorator` or directly), or as a React Hook
 - Compartmentalize tracking concerns to individual components, avoid leaking across the entire app
-- Expressive and declarative (as opposed to imperative) API to add tracking to any React app
+- Expressive and declarative (in addition to imperative) API to add tracking to any React app
 - Analytics platform agnostic

 Read more in the [Times Open blog post](https://open.nytimes.com/introducing-react-tracking-declarative-tracking-for-react-apps-2c76706bb79a).